Italy has mountain men, and this vegetarian pasta made from scratch is what they eat.

 Let's get Cooking...

 Prepare the beets.
-Cut off the tops and bottoms, wrap them in foil with some extra-virgin olive oil and salt, then bake at 400 degrees for 40 minutes, or until fork-tender.
+Cut off the tops and bottoms then wrap them in foil with some extra-virgin olive oil and salt, then bake at 400 degrees F for 40 minutes, or until fork-tender.
 Add beets to a food processor and blend until pureed.

-In a bowl, combine the all-purpose and semolina flours.
+In a bowl, combine the all-purpose flour and semolina flour.
 Add the egg yolks and blend with a fork.

 Pour the dough out onto a lightly floured surface and use your hands to knead it all together.